Ionizing radiation exposure

-And you must have had contact with ionizing radiation in one of these ways while serving in the military.
-You:
+And you must have had contact with ionizing radiation in one of these ways while serving in the military:

-- Were part of atmospheric nuclear weapons testing, or
+- You were part of atmospheric nuclear weapons testing, or

-- Served in the postwar occupation of Hiroshima or Nagasaki, or
+- You served in the postwar occupation of Hiroshima or Nagasaki, or

-- Were a prisoner of war (POW) in Japan, or
+- You were a prisoner of war (POW) in Japan, or

-- Did tasks like those of a Department of Energy (DOE) employee that make them a member of the Special Exposure Cohort (See 42 U.S.C.
+- You did tasks like those of a Department of Energy (DOE) employee that make them a member of the Special Exposure Cohort (See 42 U.S.C.
 7384L(14))

-You may also qualify for disability benefits if you served in at least one of the below locations and capacities.
-You were:
+You may also qualify for disability benefits if you served in at least one of these locations and capacities:

-- Part of underground nuclear weapons testing at Amchitka Island, Alaska, or
+- You were part of underground nuclear weapons testing at Amchitka Island, Alaska, or

-- Assigned to a gaseous diffusion plant at Paducah, Kentucky, or
+- You were assigned to a gaseous diffusion plant at Paducah, Kentucky, or

-- Assigned to a gaseous diffusion plant at Portsmouth, Ohio, or
+- You were assigned to a gaseous diffusion plant at Portsmouth, Ohio, or

-- Assigned to a gaseous diffusion plant at Area K-25 at Oak Ridge, Tennessee
+- You were assigned to a gaseous diffusion plant at Area K-25 at Oak Ridge, Tennessee